Suzuki returns to Seattle as member of 3,000-hit club | FOX Sports

 He batted ninth for Miami on Monday in his first appearance at Safeco since June 12, 2014, when he was with the Yankees.

-The 43-year-old got his 3,000th career hit last season, and the Mariners had a pregame video tribute for him on the scoreboard, followed by an introduction at home plate with several former Seattle teammates.
+The 43-year-old got his 3,000th career hit last season, and the Mariners had a pregame video tribute for him on the scoreboard, followed by an introduction at home plate with several former Seattle teammates and current players.
 Suzuki also had 1,278 hits in nine seasons in Japan.

+”You know it’s been three years since I’ve been back,” Suzuki said through a translator. ”To get that warm reception that I did get, and with the ceremony and with having the guys come out, Edgar (Martinez) and Felix (Hernandez) and (Kyle) Seager and (Hisashi) Iwakuma come out, just grateful.
+Grateful to them and grateful to the fans. … it’s been so long.

+”I could have been forgotten but for them to do that for me I was very thankful,” he said. ”It kind of reaffirms that this is a special place.”